-Actress Gal Gadot ("Wonder Woman 1984") will play film star/inventor "Hedy Lamarr" in a new Showtime limited series, chronicling Lamarr's life and career, whose inventions led to 'WiFi' and 'GPS':
+Actress Gal Gadot ("Wonder Woman 1984") will produce "Hedy Lamarr" for a Showtime limited series, chronicling Lamarr's life and career, whose inventions led to 'WiFi' and 'GPS':

 "...after a brief early film career in Czechoslovakia, including the controversial film 'Ecstasy' (1933)...

 "...Lamarr fled from her husband, a wealthy Austrian ammunition manufacturer, and secretly moved to Paris.

 "Traveling to London, she met Metro-Goldwyn-Mayer studio head Louis B. Mayer, who offered her a movie contract in Hollywood, where she became a film star from the late 1930's to the 1950's.

 "Among Lamarr's best known films are 'Algiers' (1938), 'Boom Town' (1940), 'I Take This Woman' (1940), 'Comrade X' (1940), 'Come Live With Me' (1941), 'H.M.
 Pulham, Esq.'
 (1941) and 'Samson and Delilah' (1949).